kateryna-mykh/book-store/README.md

 7. Use Postman or Swagger for sending requests. ([Link for Postman](http://localhost:8081/api/auth/register), [Link for Swagger](http://localhost:8081/api/swagger-ui/index.html))
 for user access -> just register then login
-for admin access -> use or change credential option in `application.properties` file
+for admin access -> use or change the credential option in `application.properties` file